kvalle/greetr/blogpost.md

 Python is a great language and useful for many things.
 Among them, and maybe especially, for writing web applications.
-There is a [plethora of great web frameworks](http://wiki.python.org/moin/WebFrameworks) out there, and Python provdes a lot of useful modules for doing things such as [parsing json](http://docs.python.org/2/library/json.html) or [talking over HTTP](http://docs.python.org/2/library/httplib.html#module-httplib) out of the box.
+There is a [plethora of great web frameworks](http://wiki.python.org/moin/WebFrameworks) out there, and Python makes it nice and easy to do such things as [parsing json](http://docs.python.org/2/library/json.html) or [talking over HTTP](http://docs.python.org/2/library/httplib.html#module-httplib) out of the box.

 If you don't need anyting fancy, Python even makes starting a simple HTTP server a one-liner from the command line:

 	$ python -m SimpleHTTPServer
 	Serving HTTP on 0.0.0.0 port 8000 ...

-Once you come to production, however, you will generally require something more robust to serve your application.
+Once you need to set up a production environment, however, you will generally require something more robust to serve your application than this, or any of the development servers included with your favorite web framework.
 In this blogpost I'll explain how to set up an [Apache HTTP Server](http://httpd.apache.org/) to serve Python web applications.

 ### Some Preliminary Setup

-The steps of this tutorial will assume a setup of Ubuntu 12.10, with Apache 2.2 and Python 2.7 installed.
+The steps of this tutorial will be based on an Ubuntu 12.10 setup with Python 2.7, and we'll be installing the Ubuntu flavour of Apache 2.2.
-If you use a different configuration some details might differ, but the steps should still mostly be the same.
+If you use a different configuration, then some details might differ, but the steps should still generally be the same.

-The first thing we will need is to install a couple of handy tools for working with Python development: [pip](http://www.pip-installer.org/en/latest/) and [virtualenv](http://www.virtualenv.org/en/latest/).
+The first thing we will need to install are couple of handy tools for working with Python development: [pip](http://www.pip-installer.org/en/latest/) and [virtualenv](http://www.virtualenv.org/en/latest/).
 If you are already familiar with these, and know how to use them, skip ahead to the next section.

 	$ sudo apt-get install python-virtualenv
 	$ sudo apt-get install python-pip
 	$ sudo apt-get install virtualenvwrapper

-In addition we'll also want to add the following lines to our `~/.bashrc` file, to help virtualenvwrapper work it's magic:
+In addition we'll also want to add the following lines to our `~/.bashrc` file, to help [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/) work it's magic:

 	export WORKON_HOME=/path/to/your/python/environments
 	source /usr/local/bin/virtualenvwrapper.sh

-With the tools installed, we create a directory in which we will place our Python environment.
+With these tools installed, we create a directory in which we will place our Python environment.
 This should be the same directory we just specified in the `.bashrc` file.

 	$ mkdir -p /path/to/your/python/environments